-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?20 Yes: In fossil gas In nuclear energy X directly enable other activities to make a substantial contribution to an environmental objective.
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

+Yes i:

+In fossil gas In nuclear energy

+X No

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.
-Enabling activities activities are economic activities for which lowcarbon alternatives are not yet available and that have greenhouse gas emission levels corresponding to the best performance.